shebuxin/andes/bshe/stability_VIS/ams_for_vis/Discussion.md

 # Problem 20230906

-1. for main_vis_v0: the dispatch results are different from those after modification
+1. for main_vis_v0: the dispatch results are different from those after modification the results are wired, PV_10 and PV_11 are 0 check the formulated obj check the coefficients (may be not matching the idx)
 2. cannot call gurobi as solver what is the default solver?